312school/312-kops-common/README.md

 - **Cost of the Resources Disclaimer**:
-    - **To make sure you incur very minimal charges**: in AWS Console, set desired and minimum ASG size for both master and worker node AutoScaling Groups to 0(zero) when you don't need the cluster. and then bring back master ASG to 1 and workers ASG to 2 whenever you need a cluster.
+    - **To make sure you incur very minimal charges**:
+        - in AWS Console, set desired and minimum ASG size for both master and worker node AutoScaling Groups to 0(zero) when you don't need the cluster.
+        - and then bring back master ASG to 1 and workers ASG to 2 whenever you need a cluster.
     - This installation uses Spot instances for both Master and Worker nodes.
         - If you do not wish to use spot instances, comment out 2 "maxPrice: ..." lines in kops-config.yaml.
 But it will result in more expenses.
     - Master and Worker nodes use t3.medium type which is the minimum for it's needs.
 Spot instances typically run %70 cheaper than on-demand.
     - EBS volumes(AWS has 30GB free tier limit, and $0.08/GB-month afterwards):
         - master node has 3 volumes: 1 for itself - 10GB.
 2 for etcd stores - each 2GB.
         - worker nodes have 1 volume each - 10GB.
-    - Cost estimates will depend on spot instance pricing in a current market.
+    - **Cost estimates will depend on spot instance pricing in a current market.**
-        - EBS volumes costs should very low since you almost fall under free tier (34GB in total, free tier is 30GB)
+        - EBS volumes cost should very low since you almost fall under free tier (34GB in total, free tier is 30GB)
         - ELB created for exposing Kube API server publicly falls under free tier if you don't run additional load balancers
         - Main expense will be t3.medium instances that run for about $10 a month each
-            - but if you keep resizing your ASGs regularly as recommended, costs should be minimal.
+            - **but if you keep resizing your ASGs regularly as recommended, costs should be minimal.**
-            - for example running them for 20 hours/week should cost around $3.6/month for all 3 instances ($1.2/month/each).
+            - **for example running them for 20 hours/week should cost around $3.6/month for all 3 instances ($1.2/month/each).**

 ## Additional knowledge
 - bucket names are globally unique in S3, therefore we have added `-${account}` suffix to keep your bucket names unique and consistent at the same time.